 The feeling of Patriotism has to take place from the beginning because a seed grows to a tree only if it is watered suitably from the start.
 If the kids understand the real meaning of patriotism, they would have a profound impact on their mindsets.
 After all, they are still forming the perception of the things around them.

-So, here are a few points by which parents can learn about the things which are essential to developing the sense of patriotism among their children.
+So, here are a few points by which parents can learn about the things which are essential to developing a sense of patriotism among their children.

 1 Teaching children to be honest: